Leicester City, the champions of England. Even now, it just sounds so absurd.

 CM.
 N'Golo Kanté

-His performances during Leicester's title-winning season helped establish Kanté in the French national team and he's gone on to cement his place as a truly world-class defensive midfielder, winning the PFA Player of the Year in 2017 and World Cup in 2018.
+His performances during Leicester's title-winning season helped establish Kanté in the French national team and he's gone on to cement his place as a truly world-class defensive midfielder,.
+He won the PFA Player of the Year award in 2017 and World Cup in 2018.

 LM.
 Marc Albrighton

-He didn't grab the headlines like other players in Leicester City's squad, but Marc Albrighton's threat from set pieces helped bring another dynamic to their naturally counter-attacking team.
+He didn't grab the headlines like other players in Leicester City's squad, but Marc Albrighton's delivery helped bring another dynamic to their naturally counter-attacking team.

 ST. Shinji Okazaki